Morisset/PyNeb_devel/README.rst

 * compute ionic abundances from line intensities and physical conditions
 * compute elemental abundances from ionic abundances and icfs.

-PyNeb also incorporates emissivity tables of recombination lines for a few atoms (currently, H and He ions).
+PyNeb also incorporates emissivity tables of recombination lines for a few atoms.
 The interpolated emissivities can be used by any of the module that rely on the n-level line emissivities to carry out the actions listed above.

 Emission line ratios are used to self consistently determine electron temperature and density and ionic abundances Diagnostic diagrams can easily be plotted.